 Who is Justin Ling?

-Ling is a Montreal-based, Cape Breton-transplanted freelance investigative journalist whose work has appeared in the Globe & Mail, the National Post, Maclean's Magazine, the Ottawa Citizen, National Magazine, the Tyee, Xtra!, and countless other publications.
+Ling is an Ottawa-based, Montreal-veteran, Cape Breton-transplanted freelance investigative journalist whose work has appeared in the Globe & Mail, the National Post, Maclean's Magazine, the Ottawa Citizen, National Magazine, the Tyee, Xtra!, and countless other publications.

 Ling is an alumnus of the University of King's College Foundation Year Programme and, really, not much else.
 After three years of restless confinement in academia, studying journalism and history, Ling escaped the ivory tower thinking and leaped head-long in the job force.